 - Catalog Zones schema version 2, as described in the "DNS Catalog Zones" IETF draft version 5 document, is now supported by named.
 All of the previously supported BIND-specific catalog zone custom properties (pri-maries, allow-query, and allow-transfer), as well as the new Change of Ownership (coo) property, are now implemented.
 Schema version 1 is still supported, with some additional validation rules applied from schema version 2: for example, the version property is mandatory, and a member zone PTR RRset must not contain more than one record.
 In the event of a validation error, a corresponding error message is logged to help with diagnosing the problem.
 [GL #3221] [GL #3222] [GL #3223] [GL #3224] [GL #3225] - Support DNS Extended Errors (RFC 8914) Stale Answer and Stale NXDOMAIN Answer when stale answers are returned from cache.
-[GL #2267] - Add support for remote TLS certificate verification, both to named and dig, making it possible to implement Strict and Mutual TLS authentication, as described in RFC 9103, Section 9.3.
-[GL #3163]
+[GL #2267] - The Object Identifier (OID) embedded at the start of a PRIVATEOID public key in a KEY, DNSKEY, CDNSKEY, or RKEY resource records is now checked to ensure that it is valid when reading from zone files or receiving data on the wire.
+The Object Identifier is now printed when the dig +rrcomments option is used.
+Similarly, the name embedded at the start of a PRIVATEDNS public key is also checked for validity.
+[GL #3234] - The Object Identifier (OID) embedded at the start of a PRIVATEOID signature in a SIG, or RRSIG resource records is now checked to ensure that it is valid when reading from zone files or receiving data on the wire.
+Similarly, the name embedded at the start of a PRIVATEDNS public key is also checked for validity.
+[GL #3296]